Kevin Cordón: Career

 Cordón qualified for the 2012 Summer Olympics singles competition.
 He won both of his group matches, beating 15th seed Englishman Rajiv Ouseph and Swedish player Henri Hurskainen in the process, thus winning a place in the round of 16.
 He lost his round of 16 match versus Sho Sasaki of Japan.
 He qualified again to the 2016 Summer Olympics, but had to withdraw due to injury after finishing the first match, losing a tough 3-setter against Adrian Dziolko of Poland.

 Cordón qualified again for the 2020 Summer Olympics.
 He won both of his group matches, defeating Mexican Lino Munoz and the 8th-seeded Ng Ka Long, thus winning a place in the round of 16.
 He defeated Mark Caljouw of the Netherlands to advance to the quarter-finals for the first time ever.
 In the quarter-finals, he defeated Korean Heo Kwang-hee 21–13 and 21–18 to become the first Central American to advance to the Olympic badminton semi-finals.
 He lost the semi-final to eventual gold medalist Viktor Axelsen of Denmark and the bronze medal match to Indonesian Anthony Sinisuka Ginting, both in straight games.

 Kevin Cordón twice won the continental Pan Am Badminton Championships in the men's singles event in 2009 and 2012 and also once the men's doubles Pan Am badminton event in 2009 with compatriot Rodolfo Ramirez.

 Already as a junior player in 2004, he won the continental Pan Am Junior Badminton Championships boys' singles title in the U-19 category.

 On 3 July 2024, he and female sport shooter Waleska Soto were chosen by the Guatemalan Olympic Committee to be the flag bearers in the 2024 Summer Olympics opening ceremony.
 Playing in his fifth Olympics, he broke the Olympic record for a badminton player, along with Pablo Abián.
 However, after losing his first group match, he withdrew from the tournament due to injury.

+In 2026, at the age of 39, Cordón won the gold medal at the Central American and Caribbean Games in Santo Domingo.